-- Disbursement of Program funds that incur in the associated costs for labor, materials, fixtures, supplies, finishes and other expenses to conduct a construction activity on an ineligible applicant and/or property. - Any work on a secondary home. - Any work on a luxury home10. - Repair/retrofit, reconstruction, or elevation activities in the floodway. - Creation of an additional housing unit to an eligible applicant's primary unit. - Expansion to an existing structure, unless necessary to meet building codes or reasonable accommodation and/or modifications needs. - Any work on a secondary or complementary structure, such as storages, sheds, detached garages, etc., unless strictly necessary to conduct Program eligible activities. - Costs of equipment, furniture, or other personal property that are not an integral part of a structure.
-This includes but is not limited to, dish washers, clothes washer, and dryers, among others. - Purchase of tools, equipment, furnishing, clothes, other similar items or personal belongings. - Purchase or installation of luxury items, such as swimming pools, Jacuzzis, barbecue pits, landscaping, decks, and terraces11, marble floors, granite, quartz and/or porcelain countertops, and others.
+- Disbursement of Program funds that incur in the associated costs for labor, materials, fixtures, supplies, finishes and other expenses to conduct a construction activity on an ineligible applicant and/or property. - Any work on a secondary home. - Any work on a luxury home11. - Repair/retrofit, reconstruction, or elevation activities in the floodway. - Creation of an additional housing unit to an eligible applicant's primary unit. - Expansion to an existing structure, unless necessary to meet building codes or reasonable accommodation and/or modifications needs. - Any work on a secondary or complementary structure, such as storages, sheds, detached garages, etc., unless strictly necessary to conduct Program eligible activities. - Costs of equipment, furniture, or other personal property that are not an integral part of a structure.
+This includes but is not limited to, dishwashers, clothes washer, and dryers, among others. - Purchase of tools, equipment, furnishing, clothes, other similar items or personal belongings. - Purchase or installation of luxury items, such as swimming pools, jacuzzies, barbecue pits, landscaping, decks, and terraces12, marble floors, granite, quartz and/or porcelain countertops, and others. - The value of the homeowner's sweat equity to repair/retrofit their own property.

-10 CDBG-MIT funds are not intended to support luxury homes.
+11 CDBG-MIT funds are not intended to support luxury homes.
 Projects must be modest in design and provide decent, safe, and sanitary housing for LMI households or those with UNM.
 Luxury homes are typically properties with unique features, luxe amenities (e.g., Jacuzzis and saunas), premium material such as high-end interior finish (e.g., marble countertops), and "non-standard grade" or luxury items.

-11 In some instances, garages, decks, and terraces may require to be impacted and/or improvement solely necessary preserve the property from soil erosion or structural deterioration.
+12 In some instances, garages, decks, and terraces may require to be impacted and/or improvement solely necessary preserve the property from soil erosion or structural deterioration.